gipsi/gipsi.github.io/README.md

 ### 15/10/2018 100DaysofCode Day 6

 Updated my new website project with a CSS animated [moon button](https://codepen.io/chriscoyier/pen/GYOQNY) coded by Chris Coyier.
 I tried it out with the version I keep on desktop before uploading to neocities.
-Also read a some of Rune Madsen's [Programming Design Systems](https://programmingdesignsystems.com/)
+Also read a some of Rune Madsen's [Programming Design Systems](https://programmingdesignsystems.com/) and [Hello Processing](https://hello.processing.org/) Hour of Code

 ### 14/10/2018 100DaysofCode Day 5